 - Early Termination Fee (ETF) – This applies if you want to exit from your contract early.
 Pay particular attention to this cost because sometimes it can be quite large and catch you off guard, especially if you are not processing volume.

 - Liquidated Damages (Monthly Minimums) – Quitting a contract early may also make you liable for what the card processor perceives to be lost profits.
 This tends to be in the form of a monthly minimum service charge or monthly minimum processing fee.
 Check the contract carefully for this clause and understand what these are before signing any contract.

 - Automatic Renewal – Some contracts trigger automatic renewal unless you give adequate notice that you do not wish to renew after the expiration date.
 Early termination fees usually don’t apply after the initial term but you will want to look into this as well.

-- High Chargeback Fees – Although high risk merchant accounts may be expected to have more chargebacks than low risk equivalents, some payment processors may apply high fees to help persuade you from getting too many.
+- High Chargeback Fees – Although a high-risk merchant account and high-risk credit card processing may be expected to have more chargebacks than low risk equivalents, some payment processors may apply high fees to help persuade you from getting too many.

 - Retained or Rolling Reserve – Although not a cost as such, the card processor may keep a portion of each transaction as a buffer against possible future losses.
 Rolling, up-front and cash reserves are very common and can impact your cash flow significantly.

 - Frozen Account – If your business shows signs of raised risk through excessive fraud or chargebacks, the card processor may simply freeze it to protect itself.
 This is very common when doing business with aggregators like Stripe, Shopify & PayPal.
 Eventually the merchant account may be terminated all together and you are put in a very unique situation frantically looking for another merchant account.